po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   ```js
   err ? console.error(err) : console.log('Commit logged!')
   ```

+  * It isn't crucial that we understand and use this now.
+Think of it as a sneak peak into another way we can write `if` statements.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):